VincentPS/PHP-V/README.md

 ## Description
 This framework is designed for people who want a powerful, but lightweight PHP framework.
 In PHP-V you are still able to code in plain PHP, so you are not restricted in any way.
+The project contains Bootstrap 4.4.1 for front-end development.

 ## Setup
 Just run ```composer install``` after cloning the repository, and you're good to go!